Bhitshah: Museum

 Located close to the shrine is the small Bhit Shah Museum which houses exhibits of folktales mentioned in Shah Abdul Latif Bhittai's best known work, Shah Jo Risalo.
 These include Sohni Mehar and Umar Marui.

+University

+Located close to the shrine is the a University is started temporarily within the premises of the Degree College, the University of Sufism and Modern Sciences, Bhitshah is currently operating its academic activities.
+A fully functional and purpose-built campus is under construction to provide modern facilities and an enhanced learning environment for students.